Two flown to hospital after airborne car hits tree

 Two more crashes were reported in the Far North later the same day, both near Kaitaia.

-One on SH1 south of Kaitaia was reported at 11.56am, police said.
+One on State Highway One south of Kaitaia was reported at 11.56am, police said.

 Kaitaia fire chief Craig Rogers said it was a single-vehicle crash involving a ute that ended up on its side in the middle of the road.